Tailored from £6,600 per person excl. flights

 You’ll stay at Savute Under Canvas on a full-board basis, sharing delicious meals in the open-sided mess tent, or around the campfire under the stars.

-Enjoy an afternoon siesta in a hammock under the shade, go on a guided walk or continue your canoe safari experience.
-The area is home to lion, leopard, roan antelope, sable, large herds of elephant and buffalo, and the African wild dog.
-You’ll stay at Selinda Explorers on a full-board basis, with excellent meals served in the dining area or under the stars.
+Enjoy an afternoon siesta in a hammock under the shade, go on a guided walk or embark on a canoe safari experience.
+You’ll stay at Selinda Explorers for the next three nights on a full-board basis, with excellent meals served in the dining area or under the stars.

 Enjoy a morning activity at Selinda Explorers before transferring to the airstrip and boarding a light aircraft flight to the Okavango Delta.
 You’ll be met by a representative on arrival at the Shinde airstrip, then take a 40-minute game drive to Footsteps Across the Delta Camp, your safari camp for the next three nights.
 When the water levels are high, the journey to the camp may take up to 1.5 hours and include a mokoro transfer.